Oporto British School

 Oporto British School (OBS) is a British school established in 1894 in Foz do Douro, Porto, Portugal.
 It is the oldest British school in mainland Europe.

 It is a private, day school for both boys and girls, aged 3 to 18, with 558 pupils on roll.
 It follows a British curriculum until the completion of the IGCSE.

 Senior pupils then study the IB Diploma Programme and many go on to higher education in the UK, Portugal, and other locations around the world.

 Accreditation

-OBS received CIS Accreditation in 2005.
-It is a member of the European Council of International Schools, the Council of British International Schools.
+OBS received accreditation by the Council of International Schools in 2005.
+It is a member of the European Council of International Schools and the Council of British International Schools.

 Houses

 OBS has three houses named after prominent royal houses: